Professor of Philosophy

 Sycamore Cottage 205

 Dr. Lee joined the department in 2000.
 He received his Ph.D. from The Catholic University of America in 2000.
-His doctoral thesis dealt with the role of the Aristotelian concept of determination in Kant’s three Critiques.
-His work has been published in such journals as Kant-Studien, Archiv für Geschichte der Philosophie, Rivista di Filosofia Neo-Scolastica, The Kantian Review, The Review of Metaphysics, and The Journal of Value Inquiry.
-He is a contributor to the new Kant-Lexikon (Walter de Gruyter, forthcoming).
-Dr. Lee is the recipient of the Drew University President’s Award for Distinguished Teaching.
-He teaches history of philosophy, Philosophy of Religion, Theory of Knowledge, Seminar on Kant’s Critique of Pure Reason, and Introduction to Philosophy.
+His doctoral thesis dealt with the function of the Aristotelian concept of determination in Kant’s three Critiques.
+His work has been published in such journals as Kant-Studien, Archiv für Geschichte der Philosophie, Rivista di Filosofia Neo-Scolastica, Hegel-Jahrbuch, Review of Metaphysics, Journal of Value Inquiry, Kantian Review.
+He is a contributor to the new Kant-Lexikon (Walter de Gruyter, 2015).
+Dr. Lee is a recipient of the Drew University President’s Award for Distinguished Teaching.
+He teaches the history of philosophy, Philosophy of Religion, Theory of Knowledge, Seminar on Kant’s Critique of Pure Reason, and Introduction to Philosophy.
 He is the coordinator of the philosophy club, the Drew University Philosophical Society (DUPS).
-He lives in Morristown with his wife and their two children.
+He is married and has two children.

 “Kant’s Analytic-Synthetic Distinction: A Reply to a Classical Objection.”
 In An Anthology of Philosophical Studies.
 Ed.
 P. Hanna.
 Atiner, 2008.